dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 The default execution driver for Linux is called libcontainer which utilizes the Linux kernel features to provide virtualization for your application.

+Since we at Fenomen are using Linux 95% on our machines we are using this option

 This would be also the method you would you if you would run a Linux on a virtual machine.
 The key point here to remember is that dependeing on the driver operating